 Venice is many things – a quintessential beach town, a hub for bohemian artists, a trendy foodie hotspot, hipster enclave, tourist trap…there’s something for everyone here.

-Keep on reading for all of the best things to do in Venice Beach!
+Keep on reading for all of the best Venice Beach activities + attractions!

 Disclosure: This post contains affiliate links.
 This means that if you make a purchase or booking, I may receive a small commission at no additional cost to you.
 Pictures & Words is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites at no cost to you.